 Procedures for Network Status Reports and Monitoring Event (Number of UEs in an area)

 Figure 9.4.2.2.1-1 shows the solution procedures for loosely coupled Edge/Fog computing with Network Status Reports API and Monitoring Event API (Number of UEs in an area).
-We propose a new resource <nwMonitoringReq> described in clause 9.4.2.3 for retrieving Underlying Network information with a Fog Node (MN-AE and MN-CSE).
+We propose a new resource <nwMonitoringReq> described in clause 9.4.2.3 for retrieving Underlying Network information with an Edge/Fog Node (MN-AE and MN-CSE).
 The Edge/Fog Computing related procedures are Step 1, Step 2, Step 4 and Step 5 in the figure.

 Figure 9.4.2.2.1-1: Procedures for loosely coupled Edge/Fog computing with Network Status Reports and Monitoring Event (Number of UEs in an area)